nottaro/littleroot/content/11Economics/taxesandsubsidies.md

         1. Example is General Sales Tax (GST)

 ## Indirect Tax
+- Shifts the supply curve up by the amount of tax imposed
 ### **Specific Tax**

 -   Good or service is taxed a fixed amount per unit